0xsmit49/MetaMiles/README.md

 All rewards are claimable via a smooth, gas-efficient onchain flow — and optional **zero-knowledge proofs** ensure users can prove eligibility (e.g., "I spent \$500 this month") **without revealing full payment data**, preserving flexibility and privacy where needed.

 ---
-Here’s the polished **“Meet James – Just Another Crypto User...
-Until MetaMiles”** story section you can copy-paste directly into your doc or presentation:

----

 ##  Meet James – Just Another Crypto User...
 Until MetaMiles